 Competitive Grant Applications

-Usually, the foundation funder will post an online announcement regarding the grant, or a government agency will issue either a Notice of Availability of Funding (NOFA) or a Funding Opportunity Announcement (FOA).
+Usually, the foundation funder will post an online announcement regarding the grant, or a government agency will issue either a Notice of Funds Availability (NOFA) or a Funding Opportunity Announcement (FOA).
 These announcements are critical because they detail the specific requirements that one must address in the grant application.

 Often, Federal healthcare funders like the National Institutes of Health (NIH) refer to these opportunities as “discretionary grants” since there is some discretion involved in deciding which applicants should be awarded the grant.